 The cache has a size limit and it can be configured by using the cacheSize parameter.

-The local cache will be checked for the record of the requested file/blob before accessing it from the DataStore.
+The local cache is checked for the record of the requested file/blob before accessing it from the DataStore.
 When the cache exceeds the configured limit (see the

 The cache supports asynchronous uploads to the DataStore.
 The files are staged locally, in the cache (on the file system), and an asynchronous job starts to upload the file.
 The number of asynchronous uploads is limited by the size of the staging cache.
 The size of the staging cache is configured by using the